 ABOUT THE FOOD IN FILM SERIES

-A delicious exploration of the role of food in cinema, Food in Film partners a culinary classic film with a themed complementary snack from a (more…)
+A delicious exploration of the role of food in cinema, the series partners a classic culinary film with a themed complementary snack from a local (more…)

 Pairing with CXBO (aka Chocolates x Brandon Olsen).
 It is described as “the lovechild of chef/chocolatier Brandon Olsen and artist/filmmaker Sarah Keenlyside.”
 Their chocolates often draw inspiration from the food and art that the couple consume outside of their business.
 While “Brandon creates what goes inside the box, Sarah oversees what goes outside the box.”
 And together, they create a multi-sensory experience out of cacao.

 Just like a busy restaurant, advance tickets/reservations to the Revue’s Food in Film series are required.
 Limited tickets will be available at the door.
 Don’t miss out!

 Bronze Members, Students & Seniors: $17

 Silver Members: $16